thisthat/java-time-verification/server/Readme.md

 * `0` : There is already an indexing on that project ongoing
 * `1` : The indexing process started correctly

+# /isProjectOpen

+The route returns the status of the indexes for the given project.

+It expects one parameter:
+* `name` : Name of the project

+The return value is a status code:
+* `0` : The project has not yet the indexes in the database
+* `1` : The indexes are available